mytram/perl-argparse/README.md

     subcommand support.
 A help subcommand is created as part of the initialization.
 The help subcommand has the following options:

+        required positional arguments:
-        positional arguments: COMMAND ?
-Show the usage for this command optional arguments: --help, -h ? show this help message and exit --all, -a ?
+             COMMAND      ?
+Show the usage for this command optional named arguments:
+            --help, -h     ? show this help message and exit --all, -a      ?
 Show the full usage

     Call add_parser() to add a subparser for each subcommand.
 Use the parser object returned by add_parser() to add the options to the subcommand.